Program: Astrophysics (BS)

 2. Formulate scientific problems in mathematical terms and find solutions.

 (1a.
 General education, 2a.
 Think critically and creatively, 2b.
 Conduct research, 3a.
 Continuous learning and personal growth, 3c.
 Stewardship of the natural environment)

 3. Design research projects using professional telescopes, archival data, or numerical simulations.

-(2. Demonstrate understanding of research methodology and techniques specific to one’s field of study., 2a.
-Think critically and creatively, 5.
+(2. Demonstrate understanding of research methodology and techniques specific to one’s field of study., 4.
+Critically analyze, synthesize, and utilize information and data related to one’s field of study., 5.
 Proficiently communicate and disseminate information in a manner relevant to the field and intended audience.)

 4. Establish competence in focused areas of astrophysics.